privacycg/CHIPS/README.md

 Below is the algorithm that browsers can use to parse cookie lines with this attribute.
 This algorithm could be added to [section 5.3 of RFC6265bis](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-07#section-5.3).

-1. Let the "partition-key" be null.
+1. Let "partition-key" be null.

 1. If an attribute-name case-insensitively matches the string `"Partitioned"` then "partition-key" should be the [site](https://html.spec.whatwg.org/#sites) of the top-level document when the user agent made the request.